terhenry/terhenry/README.md

 - 👋 Hi, I’m @terhenry
-- 👀 I’m interested in solutions advisory and consulting
+- 👀 I’m interested in Solutions
-- 🌱 I’m currently learning cybersecurity
+- 🌱 I’m currently learning it all
 - 💞️ I’m looking to collaborate on cyber threat mitigation
 - 📫 How to reach me - this profile.